 Due to their small footprint, a jarrarium will begin to look quite cluttered when adding equipment.
-A preset heater is highly recommended to help keep a stable water temperature but if your residence is consistently at a set temperature it is not required.
+A preset heater is highly recommended to help keep a stable water temperature, but it is not required if your residence is consistently at a set temperature.
 Adding filtration is not too common.
 Many jarrariums rely on water changes to maintain good water quality.

 Step 1: Finding a Container

 We of course need to begin with acquiring a jar for the new jarrarium.
 Glass containers are most commonly used.
 I have seen old glass bottles, vases, ice buckets, and so many more things used as a jarrarium.
 I do my best to have my jar be at least 1 gallon but smaller or larger is always a possibility.